YNAB Review (2026): Is It Worth Paying for a Budget App This Expensive?

 Is YNAB free?

 No. YNAB is a paid subscription, but it offers a 34-day free trial.
-Eligible college students may qualify for one free year.
+Some eligible college students may qualify for one free year.

 How much does YNAB cost?